Dr Victoria Rowe

-Victoria Rowe is a Teaching Associate in Psychology of Music (Distance Learning MA course) and teaches courses on Musical Development and Research Methodology.
+Victoria Rowe is a tutor on the Psychology of Music (Distance Learning MA course) with special interest in Musical Development, Education and Research Methodology.
 After graduating from the Royal College of Music in London she worked as a piano teacher and accompanist for many years.
-In 1999 she undertook the Distance Learning MA course in Psychology for Musicians with tutors Prof Eric Clarke and Dr Stephanie Pitts.
+In 1999 she undertook the Distance Learning MA course in Psychology for Musicians with tutors Prof Eric Clarke and Prof Stephanie Pitts.
 On completing this she decided to pursue her enthusiasm for academic research by studying for a PhD at the University of Roehampton where her supervisors were Prof David Hargreaves and Dr Susan Young.
 Her PhD thesis was an investigation into gender interactions in instrumental music lessons and she gave presentations on several aspects of this at international conferences including ICMPC and RIME.

 She has since worked as Research Assistant on several projects in music education, including a survey of the work of the Wigmore Hall’s Chamber Tots’ organisation with Susan Young, the education wing of the Orchestra of the Age of Enlightenment with Sarah Hennessy, and Roehampton’s Froebel research projects with David Hargreaves and Sue Robson.